xplantating/React-native-training-rep/README.md

 # React-native-training-rep
 A repository just to learn some react features and things.

 This repository is made to learn some React native features.
-Here you will build simple mobile app.
+Here you will build simple CRUD mobile app for learning english language that will allow you to store words you have learnt.

 ### Stack
 - yarn - package manager we will use for this project, so check if it's installed